 Can I skip the oil and agave syrup?

-Of course you can, provided you have a powerful food processor, otherwise you might have trouble getting smooth and creamy peanut butter.
+Of course, you can as long as you have a powerful food processor; otherwise, you might have trouble achieving a smooth and creamy peanut butter.